Oregon Minimum Wage

 Definition of minimum wage.

 The Oregon Minimum wage is the lowest hourly rate that a non-exempt employee may be paid by their employer.
 Oregon’s wage and hour laws charge the Oregon Bureau of Labor and Industries with the duty of setting the exact amount of Oregon’s minimum wage each year.
-BOLI Website
+BOLI Poster.

 What is the Oregon minimum wage rate?